mantidproject/mantid/docs/source/algorithms/ILLSANSReduction-v1.rst

 Full Treatment
 --------------

-This example performs the complete reduction. :ref:`Q1DWeighted <algm-Q1DWeighted>` can be called over the final result to produce the I of Q.
+This example performs the complete reduction for D11. :ref:`Q1DWeighted <algm-Q1DWeighted>` can be called over the final result to produce the I of Q.

 **Example - full treatment of a sample**

+.. include:: ../usagedata-note.txt

 .. testsetup:: ExILLSANSReduction